nDr3K/image-comparison-tool/README.md

 - Uses Tailwind CSS for styling
 - No backend required - runs entirely in the browser
 - No data is stored or transmitted to any server

+## Live Demo

+You can try out the working demo of the Image Comparison Tool by visiting the deployed version at [https://nDr3K.github.io/image-comparison-tool](https://nDr3K.github.io/image-comparison-tool).
+This live demo allows you to interact with the tool and test its functionality directly in your browser.